 Mylio is the new name in the line of sophisticated photo organizing software that you may haven’t heard about yet.
 Mylio is a photo organizing software that works across multiple platforms and devices.
-It gives the new way to look at your photo collection and put it in order, across different devices and computers.
+It gives a new way to look at your photo collection and put it in order, across different devices and computers.

-Beside of photo organization capabilities, it provides a toolset to improve photos with multiple tools that are quite familiar if you ever tried any photo editing software before.
+Besides photo organization capabilities, it provides a toolset to improve photos with multiple tools that are quite familiar if you ever tried any photo editing software before.
 In addition to sliders that change light and color, Mylio offers a bunch of one-click filters to use for a quick improvement of a photo with excellent results.

 Another unique feature that Mylio offers is the way to sync the entire photo collection or a part of it between multiple computers and devices.
 This feature helps to make sure that photo collection is backed up at a few different locations to prevent a loss of valuable images in case of a hardware failure or a disaster.

 The Mylio application is a subscription service.
 The Premium allows you to sync up to 100,000 photos on five devices.
-The Max plan has an unlimited amount of pictures on an unlimited amount of devices, including RAW image editing feature.
+The Max plan has an unlimited amount of pictures on an unlimited amount of devices, including the RAW image editing feature.
 Mylio Free plan offers you to sync up to 25,000 photos on three PCs.